 Research and development collaborations involving technology companies, universities (such as California Institute of Technology, Carnegie Mellon University, Harvard, MIT, Stanford, Texas A&M and University of California), and research institutions (such as National Institutes of Health).

-Ms. Ballack was named to The Recorder’s 2013 list of Women Leaders in Technology Law, which recognized women lawyers who have demonstrated leadership and expertise in solving the most pressing legal concerns in the technology sector.
-She has been ranked by Chambers USA 2010-2013 as a leader in California in the field of IT & IT Outsourcing.
-A source in Chambers USA 2013 describes Ms. Ballack as “a master drafter of technology and other agreements” and “one of the most amazing negotiators,” adding that “she does not blindly advocate her client’s position, but listens to the other side, convinces the other side that their story has been heard and then illustrates her client’s needs articulately and persuasively.”
-She has been recognized by The Legal 500 US 2010-2013 in the field of Intellectual Property, Patent Licensing, and has also been named an “IP Star” by Managing Intellectual Property IP Stars 2013.
+Ms. Ballack was recently named by The Silicon Valley Business Journal as one of Silicon Valley’s 2015 Women of Influence.
+Ms. Ballack was also named to the Daily Journal’s 2014 list of Top Women Lawyers in California, with the publication noting “When Weil represents major technology giants in high-value corporate transactions, the firm calls on Ballack to handle the complex intellectual property aspects of the deals.”
+She has also been included in The Recorder’s 2013 and 2015 lists of Women Leaders in Technology Law, which recognizes women lawyers who have demonstrated leadership and expertise in solving the most pressing legal concerns in the technology sector.
+She has been ranked by Chambers USA 2010-2015 as a leader in California in the field of IT & IT Outsourcing.
+Sources in Chambers USA 2015 describe Ms. Ballack as having the ability to “cut through and find areas of compromise” in major M&A deals and as being “a superb drafter and negotiator”.
+She has been recognized by The Legal 500 US 2010-2015 in the field of Intellectual Property, Patent Licensing, and has also been named an “IP Star” by Managing Intellectual Property IP Stars 2013-2015.
 In addition, Ms. Ballack is included in IAM Licensing 250’s “World’s Leading Patent & Technology Licensing Lawyers” and IAM Patent 1000’s “World’s Leading Patent Practitioners.”

 San Diego State University (B.S., summa cum laude, 1981)